cryzed/Selenium-Requests/README.md

 Selenium-Requests
 =================

-Monkeypatches Selenium WebDrivers to include the request method from the "requests" library, while doing all the needed cookie and request headers handling.
+Monkey patches Selenium WebDrivers to include the request method from the "requests" library, while doing all the needed cookie and request headers handling.

 Details